nsakel/nsakel.github.io/aboutme.md

 > *"Be ashamed to die until you have won some victory for humanity."*
 > — **Horace Mann**

-This quote has always expressed my aspirations in life.
-Beyond technology and work, I find meaning in contributing to something larger than myself — whether that’s through innovation, mentoring, or solving complex real-world problems.
+I find meaning in innovation, mentoring, or solving complex real-world problems.

-When I’m not coding, I enjoy long conversations with friends about life and the challenges humanity faces — ideally over a couple of beers.
-You might also find me hiking, reading a good book with a cup of hot chocolate, or exploring my next investment opportunity.
-Occasionally, I work on [side projects](/projects) that blend curiosity, data, and creativity.

 ---

-## 💼 Professional Overview
+## Professional Overview

 I’m **Nikos Sakellariou**, an **AI & FinTech Engineer** with a deep passion for **artificial intelligence**, **data systems**, and **product development**.
 Currently, I’m based in **Dubai, UAE**, working at **Rapyd.net**, one of the world’s leading FinTech companies.
 My focus lies in building reliable, data-driven backend systems for **payment reconciliation**, **billing**, and **settlement**, while leveraging AI to improve performance and automation.